 Using a De-Esser to Remove Harshness and Sibilance from Voice and Dialogue Audio

-Tame those harsh “Ess” sounds with this guide to combating sibilance with a de-esser.
+Tame those harsh “Ess” sounds - learn how to get rid of sibilance with a de-esser

 Have you ever listened to a recording or voiceover of someone saying...